AutisticMuppet/ChronicGambler/README.md

 ### What if we took Chess, and made apperance, ELO and winrates COMPLETELY USELESS?

+You could play against an opponent with a completely inacurate ELO and inacurate stats.
+Someone that looks bad on paper, yet could still play at a grandmaster level?

 ### What if no matter how good or bad an opponent is, they completely change their level of skill the very next game?

+One game, an opponent could seem impossible to beat.
+The next game, you mate them in 10.

 ### What if Chess was about Gambling?

+No matter what happens, No matter how good you are, No matter how anything goes, it could change in an instant.
+Sometimes you win big, sometimes you lose everything...